The Difference Between Project Manager and Project Lead

 Here are some of the most important duties of the project lead:

 • Leads people throughout the project.
 The project leader tells people all the basic information concerning the project.
-He’s always there in case any trouble appears and is a guide for the team in their tasks.
+They’re always there in case any trouble appears and is a guide for the team in their tasks.

 • Is concerned with the project’s outcome.
-She’s interested in the effects.
+They’re interested in the effects.
 The how, why, what for.
 She aims to make sure the project is carried in the best way possible.
 That every detail is taken care of and there are no understatements.

 Project managerProject Manager